Nissan Tiida

 The Nissan Tiida (日産・ティーダ, Nissan Tīda) is a compact car produced by the Japanese manufacturer Nissan from 2004 to 2023 through three generations.
 Depending on the market, the Tiida was also marketed as a subcompact car, particularly in the Americas for the first-generation model as the Nissan Versa.
 The first-generation model (C11) was produced up to 2018 in some markets, and was offered as a four-door sedan and a five-door hatchback.

 The second-generation of Tiida (C12) is marketed since 2011 and only available as a five-door hatchback, while the role of a four-door sedan was passed to the subcompact Almera/Latio/Sunny/Versa (N17) and the compact Sylphy/Sentra/Pulsar (B17).
 Starting in 2013, the C12 Tiida was released in Thailand, Australia and New Zealand as the Nissan Pulsar.
-The C12 Tiida represents a departure from the C11, increasing its width to comfortably occupy the compact class, and was no longer marketed in Japan.
-It is currently produced and marketed in Taiwan.
+The C12 Tiida represents a departure from the C11, increasing its width to comfortably occupy the compact class, and was no longer marketed in Japan and Taiwan.

 The third-generation Tiida sold in Russia and China was introduced in 2015 as a rebadged Pulsar (C13) hatchback.